 About the DOTS RPG Project

 If you'd like to learn about the DOTS Guild, click here.

 If you'd like to get in touch with us, click here.

 The DOTS RPG Project was created when Jack wanted to find a way to make tabletop role playing games (TTRPGs) easier for his blind friend, D. Jack realized the need not only for rulebooks, but various gaming aids like HP trackers, markers, and of course dice.
 What began and remains a fully altruistic endeavor, Jack spent months learning braille so he would be able to produce these items himself.
 With the help of their local gaming group Jack was able to raise funds to get a braille embosser to provide D with his own rulebooks and sheets for various games.
-Working closely with D every step of the way, they got started on how to best design braille and tactile dice for visually impaired players.
+Working closely with D every step of the way, they got started on how to best design braille and tactile dice for blind and visually impaired players.
 Thanks to many different individuals who have volunteered countless hours of their free time to this project, it finally became a reality.
 The dice mentioned in this video are one of the first versions; with a line inside the braille cell and the numbers engraved on the face next to the braille.
 With the feedback D gave here those elements were removed to make it easier for him to read.
 The braille dice have now gone through two other style changes, the final of which he never got to test.

 Unfortunately D passed away in January of 2018, before DOTS made it out to the public.
 He is no longer here to share in our excitement as we get in touch with game companies, developers, and many others that love our project, but we know that his light and love is shining down upon us with every step!
 The DOTS RPG Project is his legacy and we continue on in his memory, working towards improving accessibility in gaming for all individuals.